 Izzy was started as a four-year old and then spent the next 18 months in pasture growing up.
-I bought him as a six-year old, and together, we are schooling and showing at the lower levels.
+I bought him as a six-year old, and together, we are showing at the lower levels.
 He is a 2008, 16'3 hand warmblood gelding.
 His Rheinland Pfalz-saar International (RPSI) name is Imperioso.

 CDS Sapphire Rider Award

 2023 Show Season